Dream of the Man with the Snake

 that is unfair."

-"Called on account of rain" is traditional in shamanic duels, but "called on account of cat"?
+"Called on account of rain" is traditional for outdoor events, but... "called on account of cat"?